-‘Dangerous downward spiral’: European leaders slam Trump’s tariff threat
+European leaders slam Trump’s tariff threats over Greenland

 European countries targeted by Trump’s latest tariffs say they are united on ‘upholding our sovereignty’.